Milavče train crash: Crash

 According to the timetable, the trains were to cross at the Radonice passing loop, near Milavče.
-The express arrived at the passing loop first, and therefore had to wait for the oncoming passenger train.
+The express arrived at the passing loop first and therefore had to wait for the oncoming passenger train.

 At the entrance to the passing loop, the yellow light (the "Warning" signal) was on at the entrance signal, informing the driver that the red light (the "Stop" signal) was on at the departure signal and he needed to start slowing down.
 However, the express driver did not start to slow down and kept to the maximum speed, which in this section is 80 kph.

-Meanwhile, the passenger train left the Milavče stop, about 900 metres away from the passing loop, and drove towards to the passing loop.
+Meanwhile, the passenger train left the Milavče stop, about 900 metres away from the passing loop, and drove towards the passing loop.

 Without stopping, the express passed the departure signal in the "Stop" position, left the passing loop back onto the single-track line, and collided head-on with the passenger train a few seconds later.

 Both drivers applied the speed brake, but the collision could not be avoided.
-The express was travelling at approximately 77 kph at the time of impact, the passenger train at 40 kph.
+The express was travelling at approximately 77 kph at the time of impact, and the passenger train was at 40 kph.
 The faster and heavier express train pushed the passenger train back as a result of the impact by approximately 75 metres.